citp/privacy-policy-historical/r/ra/rac/rachaelrayshow.com.md

 • Demographic data, such as age, gender, and income level;

-• If you access third-party services (such as Facebook, Google or Twitter) through a CBS Interactive Web Site, or if you access a CBS Interactive Web Site via a third-party service, your username and password for those services and other information available about or collected from you on those services, as described in our overview of [third-party social networking services](https://cbsi.secure.force.com/CBSi/articles/FAQ/mThird-Party-Social-Networking-Services?template=template_mobilepp&referer=mobilepp.com&data=&cfs=default)
+• If you access third-party services (such as Facebook, Google or Twitter) through a CBS Interactive Web Site, or if you access a CBS Interactive Web Site via a third-party service, your username and password for those services and other information available about or collected from you on those services, as described in our overview of [Video Services and Social Networking Policy](https://cbsi.secure.force.com/CBSi/articles/FAQ/mThird-Party-Social-Networking-Services?template=template_mobilepp&referer=mobilepp.com&data=&cfs=default)

 • Your interests and purchase behavior;